kyma-project/community/concepts/eventing-code-guidelines.md

 The following example shows two nearly identical tests.
 The only difference is that `TestSendCloudEventWithReconnect` additionally **closes** the **connection** before sending the event, in contrast to `TestSendCloudEvent`.
 The test `TestSendCloudEventWithReconnect` has another problem that prevents rewriting both tests as a table test: It sends an event twice.
 Once with an open connection, then with a closed connection.
 The **main concern** of the test is to ensure that the **connection** is **re-established**.
 Then it is in closed state.
 However, it is enough to close the connection before sending the first event.
 There is no need to send the event twice.
-Reducing the test to the **bare minimum** allows us to rewrite it as a table-driven test.
+Reducing the test to the **bare minimum** enables us to rewrite it as a table-driven test.

 ```go
 // source: https://github.com/kyma-project/kyma/blob/d6662ab956c18cfc9b3e0c7deebd26da3a56ae77/components/event-publisher-proxy/pkg/sender/nats_test.go#L58